Prashansa-Singh/FoodCodex/README.md

 </br>

-## Acknowledgement and Remark
+## Acknowledgement and Remarks
-Develop by Programming Quokkas
+Developed by Programming Quokkas